-REVIEW: Pitched as The Devil Wears Prada for teens, Little Black Dresses, is just that.
+Pitched as The Devil Wears Prada for teens, Little Black Dresses, Little White Lies is just that.
 You have a smart-but-homely girl who travels from her small California town to New York City.
 There, she encounters high fashion, doggie proms, and elite social clubs.
-It's too bad her coveted summer internship is based on her lying in her application essay.
+It’s too bad her coveted summer internship is based on her lying in her application essay.

-So this book is cute!
+This book is so cute!
 I read it quickly and enjoyed it all the way through.
-It's well-paced, and Harper is a (mostly) likeable main character.
+Little Black Dresses, Little White Lies is well-paced, and Harper is a (mostly) likeable main character.
 I loved her snarky voice, and her dating blog posts were hilarious.
-I also liked all the New York City references, and though I have only been to NYC once, I'm sure all the New York locations in the book are real places.
+I also liked all the New York City references, and though I have only been to NYC once, I’m sure all the New York locations in the book are real places.
 I can tell the author knows the NYC social scene well.

-I booktalked this with a class today, and already, three girls asked me if I would be getting the book for the library.
+I booktalked Little Black Dresses, Little White Lies with a class today, and already, three students asked me if I would be getting the book for the library.
 Definitely!
-It's not life-changing or something I will remember clearly in a few weeks, but it was fun and and well-written.
+It’s not life-changing or something I will remember clearly in a few weeks, but it was fun and and well-written.

 THEMES: friendship, dating, honesty, plagiarism, fashion, estranged relationship with divorced parent